johannes-mueller/sunset/README.md

 `redshift.dont_touch` makes Redshift not manipulate a certain light, whereas `redshift.handle_again** makes Redshift control the light again.

-**Limitation**: This does not work four groups of lights as of now.
+Lights have to be specified as lists of entities, an area or a device.

+Be aware that the lights not to be touched are not persistent.
+They are forgotten as soon as the component is restarted.
+So it is just meant as a temporary measure.

+### Activating and deactivating

+You can use the services `redshift.activate` and `redshift.deactivate` to activate and deactivate the redshift altogether.
+The `redshift.deactivate` service takes an optional `color_temp` parameter to apply a certain color temperature to all lights.
+If it is not given the color temperature is not changed on deactivation.

 ### Planned features

-Shift the color temperature back in the morning over a defined time.
-As of now the backshift to day temperature happens instantaneously.
+* Shift the color temperature back in the morning over a defined time.
+As of now the back shift to day temperature happens instantaneously.

+* Configure lights that are generally ignored by redshift.

+No ETAs given.

 ## Status

-Hacked it like a week ago and deployed it on my system.
+Hacked it like a couple of months ago and deployed it on my system.
 So far it seems to work fine.